Priestcreek's Agassiz Abound (aka Abby) as a puppy in 2006

 Primary Lens Luxation (PLL): Primary lens luxation is another eye disease that is known to have affected the Australian Cattle Dog.
 Similar to PRA, we now have a DNA test that enables us to determine if the dog is clear, carrier or affected.
 This luxation happens when fibres connected to the lens, stretch or break resulting in the lens to fall out of place.
 The typical onset for PLL to occur is between 4 and 8 years of age.
 Luxation of a lens can also happen due to trauma, so it's important to know the status of our breeding stock.

-Having the dog's eyes examined by an ophthalmologist on a regular basis for other possible abnormalities is also recommended for breeding stock.
+Having the dog's eyes examined by an ophthalmologist on a regular basis for other possible abnormalities is also recommended for dogs used in a breeding progam.
 This is known as a CERF examination.